You Are Just Minutes Away From

 - You can buy the “Cooper Brothers Plot Series” as a stand-alone purchase…

-- OR, You can take advantage of our membership program and get access to all of our new “series plots” as they are uploaded into our site.
+- OR, You can take advantage of our membership program offer and gain immediate access to the more than 350 “series plots” currently available within our website.

 When I hired her, she told me: